google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### What you'll build

-This codelab build and use four renderers:
+This codelab builds and uses four renderers:

 1. A minimal custom renderer that extends `Blockly.blockRendering.Renderer` but makes no modifications.
 ![Screenshot of a renderer with an appearance matching the base renderer.](./custom_renderer.png)